Roy's identity

+where $p$ is the price vector of goods and $w$ is income, and where the superscript ${}^m$ indicates Marshallian demand.
+The result holds for continuous utility functions representing locally non-satiated and strictly convex preference relations on a convex consumption set, under the additional requirement that the indirect utility function is differentiable in all arguments.

+Roy's identity is akin to the result that the price derivatives of the expenditure function give the Hicksian demand functions.
+The additional step of dividing by the wealth derivative of the indirect utility function in Roy's identity is necessary since the indirect utility function, unlike the expenditure function, has an ordinal interpretation: any strictly increasing transformation of the original utility function represents the same preferences.

 Derivation of Roy's identity

 Roy's identity reformulates Shephard's lemma in order to get a Marshallian demand function for an individual and a good ($i$) from some indirect utility function.

 The first step is to consider the trivial identity obtained by substituting the expenditure function for wealth or income $w$ in the indirect utility function $v (p, w)$, at a utility of $u$: